what is igaming

 Streaming and Social Media

-Online slots live streaming is quickly emerging as a popular entertainment option, with a growing number of viewers tuning in to watch punters try their luck at the reels.
+Online slots live streaming is quickly emerging as a popular entertainment option, with a growing number of viewers tuning in to watch players try their luck at the reels of the highest RTP slot games and those with lower percentages.
 Operators are now focusing on entirely new engagement channels like live streaming campaigns and influencer marketing to try and capture the attention of a completely new audience base.
 Social media marketing plays a crucial role here as it hinges on content.
-Modern operators understand that they must rely on social media platforms like Facebook, Instagram, YouTube, Reddit, Twitter, etc., to achieve their objectives.
+Modern operators understand that they must rely on social media platforms like Facebook, Instagram, YouTube, Reddit, X, etc., to achieve their objectives.

 2